realpython/realpython-blog/2016/2016-05-10-deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk.markdown

     }
 ```

-This simply says, "Use the environment variable settings if present, otherwise use our default development settings".
+This simply says, "use the environment variable settings if present, otherwise use our default development settings."
 Simple.

 ### Handling database migrations

-With our database setup, we still need to make sure that migrations are ran so that the database table structure is correct.
+With our database setup, we still need to make sure that migrations run so that the database table structure is correct.
 We can do that by modifying *.ebextensions/02_python.config* and adding the following lines at the top of the file:

 ```yaml
 container_commands: